Copyright © 2024 adiwebsite.org. All rights reserved.

 We cannot succeed without help from people who have dysautonomia.
 Thank you!

 President Jon Stern has a B.A. from the University of Michigan.
-He is on the senior staff of a computer hardware and software-consulting firm.
+He runs a computer hardware and software-consulting firm.

 Vice-President Shirlee Berman is a graduate of the University of Michigan Business School.
 After a stint as a database administrator, for the University of Illinois, Shirlee is now a software specialist in the private sector.
 Her previous volunteer experience includes database consulting, for Habitat for Humanity, in South America.

-Director of Education is Zena Sulkes, PhD.
+Our founding Director of Education was the late Zena Sulkes, PhD.
 Dr. Sulkes earned her B.A. from the University of Michigan, Masters from Wayne State, and Doctorate, in education, from the University of South Florida.
 Following a career as a school principal, Dr. Sulkes opened an educational consulting firm with a national reputation.
 She retired, as an adjunct professor of education, at the university level, in Florida.

-Our secretary/treasurer/information resources volunteer is G. M. Chinitz.
+Our secretary/treasurer/librarian is G. M. Chinitz.
 He has B.A., Juris Doctor, and Master of Library and Information Science degrees from Wayne State University.
 He was formerly the Grants, Foundations, and Law Collections Librarian for Macomb County, Michigan.
-He also served as our research librarian.
+He also serves in our increasing disease awareness department.

 Legislative advocacy activities are limited by Internal Revenue Service regulations.
 Therefore supportive Congressional contacts, by those not a part of our organization, are very important.